mayurnagrale/obsidian-git-sync/CSharp Concepts/Basics.md

 synchronous programming follows a sequential execution model, asynchronous programming allows tasks to execute independently without blocking, and multithreading involves running multiple threads simultaneously, which can be used to implement both synchronous and asynchronous behavior.

+**Threads and Tasks** :
+- Threads : part of os
+- Tasks: part of the framework

 **Dependency Injection** :
+1. **Dependencies**: In an application, you have various classes and components that depend on each other to perform tasks.
+These dependencies are typically other classes or services that a component needs to function correctly.

+2. **Injection**: Instead of creating these dependencies within a class, you "inject" them from the outside.
+This can be done via constructor injection, property injection, or method injection.

-Define life time of the object
+**Define life time of the object** :
 Singleton - Caching and shared services - one instance is created and shared thought the application scope -  repository for the same transaction - one instance is created and shared thought the scope transient - instance should not affect each other + thread safety - every time it is requested it will create a new instance

 **Extension Method** :
-	Helps you to add new method to existing type without modifying the existing code, and without any inheritance and aggrigation
+	Helps you to add new method to existing type without modifying the existing code, and without any inheritance and aggregation

-**Why do we need getters and setters?** to have more control over attributes, suppose if we want to add some restriction like which value should we pass we use set inside the setter
+**Why do we need getters and setters?**
+ - to have more control over attributes, suppose if we want to add some restriction like which value should we pass we use set inside the setter

-#Reflections - used for obtaining the type information at runtime
+- #Reflections - used for obtaining the type information at runtime

-Arrays: fixed side, same type elements only(type oriented) List<T>: dynamic array , can grow n shrink its size in runtime
+- Arrays: fixed side, same type elements only(type oriented)
+- List<T>: dynamic array , can grow n shrink its size in runtime.